jenkinsci/docker/README.md

 You can rely on the `install-plugins.sh` script to pass a set of plugins to download with their dependencies.
 This script will perform downloads from update centers, and internet access is required for the default update centers.

+### Environment variables
+The script relies on a bunch of environment variables to fine-tune its behavior.

+* `REF`: directory with preinstalled plugins.
+Default: /usr/share/jenkins/ref/plugins
+* `JENKINS_WAR`: full path to the jenkins.war.
+Default: /usr/share/jenkins/jenkins.war
+* `JENKINS_UC`: url of the Update Center.
+Default: ""
+* `JENKINS_UC_EXPERIMENTAL`: url of the Experimental Update Center for experimental versions of plugins.
+Default: ""
+* `JENKINS_INCREMENTALS_REPO_MIRROR`: url of the incrementals repo mirror.
+Default: ""
+* `JENKINS_UC_DOWNLOAD`: download url of the Update Center.
+Default: JENKINS_UC/download
+* `CURL_OPTIONS`: When downloading the plugins with curl.
+Curl options.
+Default: -sSfL
+* `CURL_CONNECTION_TIMEOUT`: When downloading the plugins with curl. <seconds> Maximum time allowed for connection.
+Default: 20
+* `CURL_RETRY`: When downloading the plugins with curl.
+Retry request if transient problems occur.
+Default: 3
+* `CURL_RETRY_DELAY`: When downloading the plugins with curl. <seconds> Wait time between retries.
+Default: 0
+* `CURL_RETRY_MAX_TIME`: When downloading the plugins with curl. <seconds> Retry only within this period.
+Default: 60

 ### Setting update centers

 During the download, the script will use update centers defined by the following environment variables: